History of Robin Roberts (newscaster) in Timeline

 In 2015, Robin Roberts was named by Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.

-May 19, 2018: Co-Anchored Royal Wedding
+May 19, 2018: Co-anchored Royal Wedding

 On May 19, 2018, Robin Roberts co-anchored the wedding of Prince Harry and Meghan Markle at St. George's Chapel in Windsor.

-October 10, 2018: Mentor for Disney's #DreamBigPrincess Campaign
+October 10, 2018: Selected as a mentor for Disney's #DreamBigPrincess campaign.

 On October 10, 2018, Robin Roberts was selected as a mentor for Disney's #DreamBigPrincess campaign.

-June 20, 2019: Received Sager Strong Award
+June 20, 2019: Received the Sager Strong Award

-On June 20, 2019, the National Basketball Association awarded Robin Roberts the Sager Strong Award at its award ceremony.
+On June 20, 2019, the National Basketball Association (NBA) awarded Robin Roberts the Sager Strong Award at its award ceremony.

 November 2020: Death of Alex Trebek